jorgeperezrojas/pub_stats/cl_ai_numbers.md

 ## Results

-We found a total of 24 publications with at least one Chilean author for the above listed conferences.
+As of February 2020, we found a total of 24 publications with at least one Chilean author for the above listed conferences in the period 2015-2020.
 From them, 22 are co-authored by at least one researcher in our proposal.
 This gives a total of **91.7% of all AI top-conference publications by Chileans attributed to researchers in our proposal**.
 The total list of publications, sorted by date of publication, is shown below.